Supporting Special Educational Needs and Disability

 Once a pupil has been identified as possibly having SEN they will be closely monitored by staff in order to gauge their possible difficulties.

 The class teacher will take steps to provide differentiated learning opportunities that will support the pupil’s academic progress and enable the teacher to better understand the provision and teaching style that needs to be applied.
-This will be completed using Provision mapping throughout the school.

 Staff will consult the SENCO as needed for support and advice.
 It may be appropriate to observe the child in class.